gitchubst/Ask_Gemini/README.md

 ## API Key
 All you need to do is to go to background.js and replace the PUT_YOUR_KEY with an your API key
 <br>
-You can find here: https://aistudio.google.com/app/apikey
+You can find it here: [Gemini API Key](https://aistudio.google.com/app/apikey)
 <br>
 <br>
 ## Changing the model